SoftwarePleb/Softwarepleb/README.md

 At university I primailry worked in Java and Python, but have recently started learning more new skills, especially tools that assist in devops like Git, Docker, and Kubernetes.

+In my own time I've been working in more languages to better understand web development. these have been centered around .NET and js react.

 -🔭 I’m currently working on this page.

 -👯 I’m looking to collaborate on .net and python applications.